haskell/ghcup/README.md

 ## Installation

-Just place `ghcup.sh` into your PATH anywhere (preferably `~/.local/bin`).
+Just place the `ghcup` shell script into your PATH anywhere (preferably `~/.local/bin`).

 ## Usage

-See `ghcup.sh --help`.
+See `ghcup --help`.

 ## Contributing